linagora/linshare/documentation/EN/installation/linshare-install-debian.md

 There are several versions of __LinShare__.
 Choose the version of __LinShare__ that is in agreement with the installation guide.
 Do not install and use a component version which is different from the ones you'll find within the folder itself.
 Otherwise you will meet dependencies problems.
 In this new version of LinShare a new admin interface is introduced, so we will need two ui-admin components (old component and new one), as it will be explained later.
-Roadmap is to move everything to the new admin interface.
+Our goal for the future is to implement all features in the old interface into the new one.

 > Note :<br/>
 In this process, it is considered that the files are downloaded in the `/tmp/linshare_data` temporary directory.
 Of course, it is possible to use another temporary directory.